joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.7 - December 6, 2019 =
+* NEW - Added support for multiple instances on ALM Masonry on the same page.
+* NEW - Added `CTRL+S` and `CMD+S` support for saving Repeater Templates in the Ajax Load More admin :)
+* NEW - Added built-in support for Elementor using the `elementor="true"` shortcode parameter.
+[View Blog Post](https://connekthq.com/elementor-infinite-scrolling/)
+* FIX - Fixed issue where loading `placeholder` would remain on screen if no results were found.
+* FIX - Added fix for Safari desktop moving browser window when an instance of ALM is filtered.
+* FIX - Fixed error in PHP 7.2.2 in the `plugin_action_links_` filter related to a string array.
+* UPDATE - Added functionality to get the current post ID is not specified in the shortcode for Single Posts and Next page add-ons.
+* UPDATE - Updated Code Mirror code editor for Repeater Templates.
+* UPDATE - Improved admin UI and UX.

+= 5.1.6.1 - November 19, 2019 =
+* NEW - Added new `placeholder` parameter that allows users to display a placeholder image while Ajax content is being loaded.
+[View Example](https://connekthq.com/plugins/ajax-load-more/examples/placeholder/).
+* FIX - Fixed issue with deep linking URLs in the filters add-on not sending user to correct location on the page.
+* FIX - Fixed issue with HTML elements in `no_results_text` being rendered as plain text.
+* UPDATE - Updated admin CSS to match WordPress 5.3.
+* UPDATE - Improved license expiration notices and renewal links.
+* UPDATE - Updated `alm_canonical_url` filter.
+This filter now requires the ALM ID to be added into the filter. `alm_canonical_url_{id}` like the other filter hooks.

 = 5.1.6 - October 22, 2019 =
 * NEW - Added support for ACF Sub Fields in the [ACF extension](https://connekthq.com/plugins/ajax-load-more/extensions/advanced-custom-fields/).